California Voting Rights Act: City of Visalia

 In May 2014, the City of Visalia settled a CVRA lawsuit two months after it was filed for $125,000.
 A ballot measure to move to district elections failed and a settlement was soon thereafter reached with a stipulated judgement.
 The court ordered single member districts.

 City of Escondido

-Settled in 2013 with the city agreeing to pay $385,000 in legal fees to the plaintiffs.
-At the time, Latinos made up 49% of the population but in the previous 125 years only two Latinos had been elected to the city council.
+The City of Escondido agreed in 2013 to a settlement to pay $385,000 in legal fees to the plaintiffs.
+At the time, Latinos made up 49% of the population, but in the previous 125 years, only two Latinos had been elected to the city council.
 The districts were to be drawn up by a seven-member panel selected by retired San Diego County judges.
-The city council could not alter the panel's district boundaries, although they could reject the map as drawn.
-The city said they paid $200,000 to their own attorneys.
+The city council could not alter the panel's district boundaries but could reject the map as drawn.
+The city said that it paid $200,000 to its own attorneys.
 The City Council's Ballot Measure P to go to districts had been rejected by 53% in November 2012.